 If /wp-config.php/ already defines WP_HOME or WP_SITEURL, update the constants there; otherwise update the stored site URLs separately so WordPress stops generating the old origin hostname or plain HTTP links.

-Redirect HTTP to HTTPS is the usual choice because legacy HTTP requests are upgraded at the edge before the request reaches WordPress.
+Redirect HTTP to HTTPS upgrades legacy HTTP GET and HEAD requests at the edge before the request reaches WordPress.
+Use HTTPS Only only when plain-HTTP callers should receive a hard failure instead of a redirect.

-When CloudFront connects to a custom origin over HTTPS, the origin certificate must match the origin domain name or the forwarded Host header, or CloudFront can return 502 Bad Gateway.
+When CloudFront connects to a custom origin over HTTPS, the origin certificate must match the Origin domain.
+If an origin request policy forwards the viewer Host header, the origin certificate must also match that viewer hostname or CloudFront can return 502 Bad Gateway.

-CloudFront always sends a Host header, but the default value is the origin domain name.
-Attach an origin request policy that includes the viewer Host header so WordPress, the web server, and any origin-side redirects stay aligned to www.example.com instead of an internal load balancer or origin hostname.
+Attach an origin request policy that includes the viewer Host header so WordPress, the web server virtual host, and origin-side redirects see www.example.com instead of an internal load balancer or origin DNS name.

-If the same origin must handle both HTTP and HTTPS viewer behaviors, forward CloudFront-Forwarded-Proto in an origin request policy instead of hard-coding https.
+If one origin must handle both HTTP and HTTPS viewer behaviors, forward CloudFront-Forwarded-Proto with an origin request policy instead of hard-coding https.

 <?php